 Transmission: 7-speed dual-clutch

-Ferrari 812 superfast MSRP
+Ferrari 812 Superfast MSRP

 Ferrari 812 Superfast Interior

 Everything inside the 812 Superfast specs far exceeds those of its predecessors.
 One of the best aspects of the interior is the controls for the handling and stability systems are easier to manipulate.
-Beyond race is a notch that turns off all every system.
+Beyond race is a notch that turns off every system.
 Controls for the climate and audio are much cleaner, and the optional passenger display showcases data from multiple sensors.
 The center console remains tall to allow the torque tube to send power to the rear-mounted transmission.
 Heat and sound insulation are much improved because the new engine generates much more flow than its predecessors.
 Voice control has been upgraded to distinguish your commands over the screaming V12, we wish more cars were this easy to use.

 Ferrari 812 Superfast Design

 Critics were quick to call the 812 a fancy refresh of its predecessor, but this is not the case.
-They both share a same general shape because Ferrari says this is the most efficient way to offer a front-mounted V12 with 2 seats and rear wheel drive.
+They both share the same general shape because Ferrari says this is the most efficient way to offer a front-mounted V12 with 2 seats and rear-wheel drive.
 Drag was reduced by adding vents next to the headlights.
 These work to force air under the body and also along the rocker panels to keep you glued to the ground.
 Active aerodynamics in the rear diffuser is controlled by the stability system.
-You won’t find a Pininfarina badge anywhere because the Ferrari 812 Superfast specs came from Centro Stile, Ferrari’s corporate headquarters.
-The taillights are a modern interpretation of the 365 GTB/4, a design that is timeless fo Ferrari’s faithful.
+You won't find a Pininfarina badge anywhere because the Ferrari 812 Superfast specs came from Centro Stile, Ferrari's corporate headquarters.
+The taillights are a modern interpretation of the 365 GTB/4, a design that is timeless for Ferrari's faithful.
 Having so much downforce, the suspension is under immense pressure to lower down and camber in.
 But each shock has twin magnetic coils to make allow it to keep proper geometry under pressure.

 Ferrari 812 Superfast Standout Features

 One of the best Ferrari 812 Superfast specs is the ample cargo room.
-Even if you don’t opt for the matched luggage, you have more than enough space for a weekend or a food run.
+Even if you don't opt for the matched luggage, you have more than enough space for a weekend or food run.
 Another great feature is careful attention to weight distribution.
-The big V12 is mounted behind the front wheels to push 53% of weight to the rear wheels.
+The big V12 is mounted behind the front wheels to push 53% of the weight to the rear wheels.
 The Pirelli tires are 275mm wide up front and 315 on the rear.
 This allows for perfect rotation through the corners.
-It is also Ferrari’s 2nd car to have standard rear-wheel steering.
+It is also Ferrari's 2nd car to have standard rear-wheel steering.
 It is known as Virtual Wheelbase 2.0, and it operates with or against the front wheels depending on speed and driving mode.